Installing EV Charging in Your Apartment Building: How to Get Strata Approval

 6. Manage.
 Set up smart charging software for billing, load management, and usage monitoring.
 Create a by-law governing charger use, maintenance responsibilities, and cost recovery.

-How UnitBuddy Helps
+How UnitBuddy supports the work

 UnitBuddy's sustainability assessment includes EV-readiness as a forward-looking indicator of building value.
-Buildings that have proactively installed EV infrastructure score higher on the UnitBuddy wellness index — reflecting the growing expectation from buyers and tenants that apartment living should support electric transport.
+Buildings that have proactively installed EV infrastructure score higher on the UnitBuddy wellness index, reflecting the growing expectation from buyers and tenants that apartment living should support electric transport.

-EV charging in apartments is no longer a fringe request — it's becoming standard infrastructure.
+EV charging in apartments is no longer a fringe request; it's becoming standard infrastructure.
 The laws support you, the technology is mature, and government grants are available.
 The only thing stopping most buildings is a lack of information.
 Come prepared with data, and your committee will find it very hard to say no.